imyusufansari/Spark-Streaming-with-Kafka/README.md

 An analysis of number of RSVPs from various cities in "US" region is performed on the RSVPs Stream.

 # License
-This project uses the following license:
+This project uses the following license: Apache License 2.0

 # References